 This expertise allows us to understand, analyze and track tax legislation that affects small businesses.
 Because of our expertise, we are not “conned” by the misleading summaries of tax bills which stress how changes are for simplification, equity or reform.
 Perhaps our most important function is being able to change tax legislation before it becomes law to ensure that small business is protected.
-We are constantly working to simplify the federal tax and employee benefit laws and regulations.
+The SBCA is constantly working to simplify the federal tax and employee benefit laws and regulations.

 The SBCA knows how important it is for a small business to be able to sponsor a retirement plan which provides adequate retirement benefits for its owners and employees.
-We work hard to increase the benefits that retirement plans can provide while simplifying the rules governing them.
-We are proud of our role in the content and passage of the tax law known as EGTRRA and our role in making those laws permanent.
-We are always working to promote positive changes in the law and to prevent erosion in the tax incentives so important to the health of the small business retirement system.
+The SBCA works to increase the benefits that retirement plans can provide while simplifying the rules governing them.
+The SBCA is proud of our role in the content and passage of the tax law known as EGTRRA and our role in making those laws permanent.
+The SBCA is working to promote positive changes in the law and to prevent erosion in the tax incentives so important to the health of the small business retirement system.

-SBCA is a leader in trying to bring certainty to the estate tax area so that the owners of small businesses can plan for the future.
+The SBCA is a leader in trying to bring certainty to the estate tax area so that the owners of small businesses can plan for the future.
 Our goal is to increase the exemption level while achieving a tax rate reduction.
-We are committed to keeping the step up basis in the law and to rejoining the gift and estate tax systems.
-We are also working to create an estate tax exemption for up to a million dollars of retirement plan money in order to encourage people to save for their retirement.
+The SBCA is committed to keeping the step up basis in the law and to rejoining the gift and estate tax systems.
+The SBCA is also working to create an estate tax exemption for up to a million dollars of retirement plan money in order to encourage people to save for their retirement.

-We are working to come up with a fix to the alternative minimum tax problem.
-We want to repeal all of the rules in the Internal Revenue Tax Code which discriminate against 5% owners (aka the owners of small businesses).
-We are working to end the discriminatory tax treatment of personal service organizations.
+The SBCA is working to come up with a fix to the alternative minimum tax problem.
+The SBCA wants to repeal all of the rules in the Internal Revenue Tax Code which discriminate against 5% owners (aka the owners of small businesses).
+The SBCA is working to end the discriminatory tax treatment of personal service organizations.

-We want to maintain a private system of health care with freedom to choose doctors and treatment.
+The SBCA wants to maintain a private system of health care with freedom to choose doctors and treatment.
 We know that it is critical to have access to quality health care.
 We know that small businesses are picking up the additional health care costs due to cost shifting by the government through Medicare, the better bargaining position of big business and by the costs incurred by the insured for care of the uninsured.
-We are working to come up with a workable reform of the health care system.
+The SBCA is working to come up with a workable reform of the health care system.

-Ultimately, our goal is to keep small business a vital segment of our economy and to keep our members successful and strong.
+Ultimately, the goal of the SBCA is to keep small business a vital segment of our economy and to keep our members successful and strong.